Posted November 16, 2010 • Updated December 14, 2010

 Permission is required to add restricted classes at all times.
 Some classes are restricted before instruction for a term begins; all classes are restricted after instruction begins.
 Restricted classes display the Class Note "Department or Instructor Consent Required" in SOLAR Class Search.

-Use permissions for the Spring 2010 semester before February 5, 2010.
+Use permissions for the Spring 2011 semester on or before February 11, 2011.
 After that date, classes can be added only for serious and compelling reasons, and a Late Change in Academic Schedule form must be completed.
-The form is available at: http://www.csun.edu/anr/forms/UGS_5thweek.pdf.
+The form can be downloaded here.
+Learn more with the tutorial, "Add a Class Using a Permission Number."

 If I get a permission number and I find I can't use it, can I give it to a friend or trade it for a seat in a different class?